eberhab/m20/floppies_and_modern_controllers.md

 ## TODOs

-- [ ] Decide on a drive to buy
-- [ ] Research: What are the differences in drives (e.g. 40 vs 80 tracks) and which is the best for M20 floppies?
+- [ ] Can the original M20 boot a floppy with a replaced track0 from a random image?